Franciscan Brothers Generalate,

 KITALE – Daughters of Charity

-• Working with a total of 69 target household as of to date since 2016.
+• Working with a total of 69 target households as of to date since 2016.

 • Enhancing access to water from shallow wells for domestic use and vegetable production.